Everything You Need to Know About Direct (Automatic) Payroll Deposit

-- You don’t need to be at work, or on campus, on payday in order to receive your check.
+- You don't need to be at work, or on campus, on payday in order to receive your pay.

 - Your pay is protected.
-Direct deposit can not be lost or stolen.
-No need to request a replacement check because yours was lost in the mail, torn or damaged.
+Direct deposit can not be lost or stolen, and there is no need to request a replacement check because your check was lost in the mail, torn or damaged.

 - You still receive a pay stub with the same information as your current paycheck.

 Please fill out a Direct Deposit Authorization Agreement form and take it to Disbursements.
 If you are having the money sent to a checking account, please include a voided check, if available.
 The first payroll after we receive the form we will run a test with the bank to verify that we have all the accurate account information for the deposit and you will still receive a paycheck.
 Provided that the test is successful, the next payroll check will be direct deposited.